jyao1/VariableEx/Readme.md

 VariableExPkg\Include\Protocol\VariableEx.h, VariableExPkg\Include\Protocol\SmmVariableEx.h)
 Below attributes extension is added:
   EDKII_VARIABLE_KEY_AUTHENTICATED is for the key-based integrity.
-  EDKII_VARIABLE_KEY_PROTECTED is for the key-based confidentiality.
+  EDKII_VARIABLE_KEY_ENCRYPTED is for the key-based confidentiality.

 2) EDKII Variable Storage extension: (VariableExPkg\Include\Guid\VariableFormatEx.h)
 The variable storage is updated to support the key based HASH and data encryption.